Securities Lending Strategies: Exclusive Valuations and Auction Bids: Exclusive Valuation

-The objective of a rational, risk neutral decision maker at the intermediary would be to maximize the profits, $P$, by utilizing the shares available from the exclusive over the entire duration of the contract.
+The objective of a rational risk neutral decision maker at the intermediary would be to maximize the profits, $P$, by utilizing the shares available from the exclusive over the entire duration of the contract, extending from time period, $t=0\;to\;t=T$ (Eq. \ref{eq:1}).
+We define all the variables as we introduce them in the text but section \ref{sec:Appendix:-Dictionary-of} has a complete dictionary of all the notation and symbols used in the main results. $\upsilon,$ is the valuation of the exclusive for the duration of the contract.
+A trivial result when the valuation is zero, $\upsilon=0$ will lead to the maximum amount of profits, but it should be clear that very low valuations will not lead to securing the exclusive contract.
+Higher the valuation, higher the chances that the exclusive becomes less elusive.
+Hence the goal is to obtain maximum bounds for the valuation, above which it will not be profitable for the intermediary.

-It is worth highlighting that the decision process of the intermediary (or the variables that he directly influence or set) will only include the number of shares he can take from the exclusive, $A_{it}$ and $O_{it}$, the supply sourced from other beneficial owners.
-The other variables are taken as exogenous.
-This assumption is the most realistic scenario, but depending on the size of the exclusive and internal inventory, the loan rates can further be taken as variables he can influence.
-What happens in practice is that there is usually a baseline for the loan rates and a spread is added on top it.
-A deeper discussion of how loan rates are set including the addition of a spread component will be taken up in a separate paper.
+It is worth highlighting that the decision process of the intermediary (or the variables that he can directly influence or set) will only include the amount of shares he can take from the exclusive, $A_{it}$, and the additional supply of shares that can be sourced from other beneficial owners, $O_{it}$.
+Here, subscript $i$ denotes the $\text{i}^{th}$ security in the portfolio and the number securities ranges from $i=1\;to\;i=n$.
+The other variables are taken as exogenous: $H_{it}$, the holdings available in the Exclusive pool; $R_{it}$, the rate on the stock loan charged by the intermediary; $S_{it}$, the security price at a particular time; $\beta$ is the discount factor.
+This assumption is the most realistic scenario, but depending on the size of the exclusive and internal inventory the loan rates can further be taken as variables he can influence.
+What happens in practice is that there is usually a baseline for the loan rates and a spread is added on top of it.
+A deeper discussion of how loan rates are set, including the addition of a spread component, are taken up in a separate paper (Kashyap 2016).